 What People Love About the Garmin eLog

-Also, the easy storage and transmission of data makes it beyond easy to stay in compliance with the DOT.
-Using the Bluetooth interface makes transmitting data incredibly easy and efficient, meaning that you can spend more time driving and less time dealing with the administrative mandates.
+Likewise, the Bluetooth interface makes transmitting data incredibly easy and efficient.
+Therefore, you can spend more time driving and less time dealing with administrative mandates.

 Finally, the lack of subscription fees means that you only need to pay the $249 price for this device.
-This gives you a one-time payment per device and means that you have fantastic cost certainty.
+Thus, giving you a one-time payment per device and means that you have fantastic cost certainty.